South Australia: Social distancing updates, school, work, what's open

 (This article will be updated as new changes are implemented to keep you informed.)

-South Australia has not yet modified its current social distancing rules, although technically speaking, there were no restrictions on leaving the home.
-The two-person rule was not enforceable and fines would only be issued to persons gathering in groups of 10 or more.
+Technically speaking, there were no restrictions on leaving the home to date, and the two-person rule was not enforceable with fines only being issued to persons gathering in groups of 10 or more.

 However, it is compulsory to maintain a distance of 1.5 metres from those around you, and people aged over 70 were told to isolate wherever possible.
 People aged over 60 with pre-existing health conditions and Indigenous people over 50 have also been urged to stay at home.